 Our faculty members are not only academically qualified and student-centered, most also have years of business and managerial experience in global companies or nonprofit organizations.
 This combination enables them to better help our students take the theory and apply it to practical situations in the “real world.”
 Most College of Management graduates are quickly hired by top businesses, governmental units and nonprofit organizations.

 We invest in the success of our students.
 Our aim in the College of Management is to help all students become better business practitioners and managers.
 To improve the skills and knowledge of our graduates, we regularly assess our students’ learning.
-View the COM Assessment page for current results.
+Current assessment results are available.

 The College of Management's Baccalaureate and graduate degrees are candidates for accreditation by Accreditation Council for Business Schools and Programs (ACBSP).